-The Making of a Pageant 1947-2005 is a heritage exhibition celebrating the community effort behind the extraordinary Arbroath Abbey Pageant and Procession that took place 18 times between 1947 – 2005.
+The Making of a Pageant 1947-2005 celebrates the community effort behind the extraordinary Arbroath Abbey Pageant and Procession that took place 18 times between 1947 – 2005.

 Holding the status of the most frequently staged Pageant in the UK to date, it was a trailblazer for technical innovation and was often years ahead of other such community spectacles.
 In Arbroath, the Pageant is renowned for how it drew people from all walks of life together to create an event for and by the people of the Town.

-The exhibition will spotlight the making of the pageant and the community effort involved in creating the performances in the Abbey and throughout the Town.
+The series of articles and podcasts will spotlight the making of the pageant and the community effort involved in creating the performances in the Abbey and throughout the Town.
 The creativity and innovation of the events will be celebrated; from the theatrical performances to the newly composed music, the amazing floats, hand-made displays in shops and the astonishing illuminated staging.

 Oral histories of the Pageants featured in The Making of a Pageant will give insight into how so many people in the Town experienced the effects of the Pageants.
 Visitors will hear stories of childhood memories sneaking into the Abbey grounds, visions of the lights in a haar-filled sky, and backstage stories from some of the actors and instigators.